daniel-234/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data is distributed among the 43 classes in the training, vlidation and test set.
+It is a bar chart showing how the data is distributed among the 43 classes in the training, validation and test set.

 ![alt text][image1]